Insight

 A practical guide for small businesses choosing the first workflow worth automating without drifting into a giant transformation roadmap.

-Start with the workflow that already creates repeated drag
+Start with the workflow that already wastes time every week

 That matters because the team already understands the pain.
 You do not need to manufacture urgency for a workflow that is obviously slowing people down.